grigaut/bgc-data-processing/docs/examples/boundaries.md

         latitude_min=latitude_min,
         latitude_max=latitude_max,
     )
-    storer = loader(constraints=constraints)
+    storer = loader.load_all(constraints=constraints)
     storers.append(storer)
 # Aggregation
 aggregated_storer = sum(storers)
 ```

-1. This is just an example script to show the expected structure of a script file, some mandatory variables are missing to initialize the VariablesStorer, such as 'provider', 'expocode', 'date', 'month', 'day', 'hour' and 'depth'.
+1. This is just an example script to show the expected structure of a script file, some mandatory variables are missing to initialize the SourceVariableSet, such as 'provider', 'expocode', 'date', 'month', 'day', 'hour' and 'depth'.
-2. This is just an example script to show the expected structure of a script file, some mandatory variables are missing to initialize the VariablesStorer, such as 'provider', 'expocode', 'date', 'month', 'day', 'hour' and 'depth'.
+2. This is just an example script to show the expected structure of a script file, some mandatory variables are missing to initialize the SourceVariableSet, such as 'provider', 'expocode', 'date', 'month', 'day', 'hour' and 'depth'.

-It is also possible to use [Constraints]({{fix_url("../reference/data_structures/filtering/#bgc_data_processing.data_structures.filtering.Constraints")}}) objects as argument when creating a plot.
+It is also possible to use [`Constraints`]({{fix_url("../reference/core/filtering/#bgc_data_processing.core.filtering.Constraints")}}) objects as argument when creating a plot.
 The plot will then follow the constraints defined in the object.
 Using Constraints object with plotting method allows to load a large dataset once and for all and then only plotting slices of this dataset.